Redbot Security

 APIs are the glue that holds modern software ecosystems together.
 They come in various forms, from local APIs, such as the Windows API interacting with system-level resources, to remote APIs like SOAP and REST that enable communication between web services.
 Understanding how to work with local and remote APIs is crucial for application security testers as Software-as-a-Service (SaaS) implementations continue to rise.

-View Additional Web Application Security Articles:
+View Additional Web Application Security Articles

-Anthony Cole, Sr. Penetration Tester at Redbot Security
+Anthony Cole, Sr. Penetration Tester

 Anthony Cole is a Sr. Security Consultant with over 22 years of experience in information technology, IT security and software development.
 Anthony is fully GIAC certified in all facets of information security, enabling him to facilitate successful outcomes for customers.
 Anthony’s vast knowledge of both offensive and defensive security ensures that Redbot Security’s customers will receive the best service in the industry.